This half term in Year One, we will be learning all about 'The Vile Victorians'.

-Please ensure that you are reading with your child for a few minutes each evening and that there reading books are returned to school daily.
+Please ensure that you are reading with your child for a few minutes each evening and that their reading books are returned to school daily.

 Turtle class love 'Show and Tell' so please encourage your child to bring in something on a Friday.
 'Show and Tell' encourages speech development, as it provides an opportunity for children to use their language skills and children also learn to be respectful when listening to others.

 Children do tend to get upset if they forget to bring in something for 'Show and Tell,' so please make sure something is packed in their school bag before you leave the house on a Friday morning!
 Please encourage your child not to bring in a toy but something to represent an event they have been to such as a leaflet, souvenir or photo.
 I would also encourage children to bring in a show and tell related to our topic this term 'The Vile Victorians'.

 Please could you read with your child every day as research has shown, that, if this is undertaken your child will progress faster in all areas.
 I would hope that during this time your child will also begin to develop a love of reading.

 Homework will be given out on a Thursday and should be returned no later than the following Tuesday.
 This will consist of some English, maths and handwriting tasks, and will be directly linked to the learning the children have been doing in class during that week.

 PE will take place on a Wednesday afternoon and Thursday morning, it is essential that your child has their PE kit in school on these days and that it is clearly labelled with their name.

 It is essential that your child comes to school in the correct school uniform and this includes plain black shoes.
 As we all know things tend to go missing, uniform should be clearly labelled with your child's name.

 Should you require any further information or you have any concerns, please do not hesitate to speak to me at the beginning, or end of the school day.